 Chargebacks.
 The payment networks permit the reversal of a money transfer, a chargeback, up to six months (or in rare cases, a longer time frame) after the later of the date the transaction is processed or the delivery of the product or service to the cardholder.
 If the customer incurring the chargeback is unable to fund the refund to the card-issuing bank, we are required to do so by the rules of the payment networks and our contractual arrangements with our sponsor banks.
-During the year ended December 31, 2019, we believe our chargeback rate was under 1% of our payment volume.
+During the three months ended March 31, 2020 and 2019, we believe our chargeback rate was under 1% of our payment volume.